What is MVP development for startups?

 When you hire a skilled team, you will get full-time competent support on your project.
 Their work is systematized and they know exactly what questions to ask to dive into the idea and how to bring the most fruitful results to your business.

-For example, everyone knows that a messy and unclear interface can drive users away and kill your brilliant idea.
+For example, everyone knows that a messy and unclear interface can drive users away and kill your brilliant startup.
 But only qualified UI/UX designers know what to do with an app and where to put elements in order to bring higher engagement and retention rates to your solution.

-Also, the development team has a well-trained eye and tons of experience to bring fresh eyes.
+Also, the MVP development team has a well-trained eye and tons of experience to bring fresh eyes.
 They can provide a second opinion on app features and revise the list of essential parts and components to choose only the core elements.

 2. Quick turnaround

-The whole team will be working on your project, so the development will take less time than for a set of freelancers.
+The whole MVP development team will be working on your project, so the development will take less time than for a set of freelancers.
 Usually, a team of 5-6 people works on each project in the agency, including Frontend and Backend developers, UI/UX designers, a QA engineer, and a project manager.

 For example, at Purrweb, 3 months is the timeframe we try to work with.
-We start the development process alongside with the UI/UX design execution as soon as the concept is approved to reduce the timeline and bring your MVP to market as soon as possible.
+We start the MVP development process alongside with the UI/UX design execution as soon as the concept is approved to reduce the timeline and bring your MVP to market as soon as possible.

 3. Project management